Old Town Hall, Middlesbrough: History

-The area went on to become a municipal borough with the town hall as its headquarters in 1853.
+Middlesbrough went on to become a municipal borough with the town hall as its headquarters in 1853.
 However, in the early 1880s, civic leaders decided to procure a more substantial town hall on open land in a developing area to the south of the Middlesbrough branch of the Stockton and Darlington Railway.

+In the 1930s the market hall was rebuilt in a more modern style and with up-to-date facilities; at the same time, however, the surrounding area was falling into decline.
 The housing that had grown up around the market place in the 19th century was demolished in the slum clearances of the 1950s and a large suburban housing estate known as St Hilda's was established there in the 1970s.
+In 1954 the old town hall was made into a public library, while the ground floor became a police station.
+The market hall was demolished in the early 1960s (apart from the clock tower) and in the early 1970s a health clinic was built on the site.

 The old town hall continued to be used as a public library and as a community events venue for the St Hilda's estate until it was closed by Middlesbrough Council in 1996.
 Despite a local campaign to retain the estate, most of the 1970s housing was demolished as part of a regeneration project in the early years of the 21st century leaving the town hall derelict and isolated.
 After works began on the development of a new local digital media, digital technologies, and creative quarter in 2008, local councillors indicated their intention to secure the survival of the old town hall as part of the development of the zone.

+In 2025 Middlesbrough Council was awarded £4.5 million from the National Lottery Heritage Fund, enabling them to restore and rebuild the old town hall to serve as 'office space for businesses in the digital sector'.